-We as a nation tend to picture confrontation as a battle between the forces of good and evil, white and black, righteous and immoral, virtuous and corrupt – enlightenment and the dark side.
+We as a nation tend to picture confrontation as a battle between the forces of good and evil, righteous and immoral, virtuous and corrupt – enlightenment and the dark side.
 Whenever the word patriotism is mentioned, Americans immediately identify with and embrace the former.
 And if one were to question, or doubt such pure and logical thought of a patriotic just cause, then that person or idea would be subject to a contemptible and easily grasped response of ‘un-Americanism.’

 However, as is taught from grade school on, there are two sides to every story.
 A gray area needs to be explored, justifying a conclusion that forges the foundation of a true opinion, and not merely a reaction which ignores the facts; facts that can be messy and take time to comprehend.
 Universally accepted by Americans is the glorification of southern patriots during the American Revolution War who were aligned with the forces of good; as opposed to the southern loyalists who were associated with the forces of evil.
 Many romantic stories, including early TV and movies, depicted the renowned patriot, Francis Marion, better known as the Swamp Fox, outwitting the British and their demonic supporters – southern loyalists.
 Horrendous atrocities were inflicted by these maniacal legions against those trying to achieve freedom to live their lives without oppression; the patriot, who banned together in the name of liberty for all.
 Such readily grasped stereotypes made it easy for Hollywood to sell theater seats, however history counters such simplistic reasoning.